CourseReps/ECEN489-Spring2015/Project1/Team3/README.md

 Next, we need to solve problems with connecting devices and sharing content via bluetooth, and in the meantime explore options with wifi connection and data transfer to the mule.

+**Monday 2/23/2014 Deliverables: **Present MAC address data read by the network card in monitor mode.
+Also filter some MAC addresses.

 ## Android Mule (R2Data)

 **Module Lead: Yajie**
 ###Essentials:

 Collaborate with PB team lead to find a suitable interface for collecting data from the PB.
 Have an Android app that is able to receive data from the PB and store it into a local SQLite database.

+**Monday 2/23/2014 Deliverables: **Get interface between PB and R2Data.

 ## Server (The Notorious S.V.R.)